► New e-Hybrid claims up to 49.6mpg

 Jeep Compass hybrid: verdict

-As a sensible mid-sized crossover the Compass isn’t quite as practical as a Hyundai Tucson, as fashionable as a Peugeot 3008, or as good value as a Nissan Qashqai.
+As a sensible mid-sized crossover, the Compass isn’t quite as practical as a Hyundai Tucson, nor as fashionable as a Peugeot 3008, or as good value as a Nissan Qashqai.
 And, while both of the car’s hybrid systems improve its efficiency over its old combustion-only powertrains, neither are class-leading.

-But sensible types won’t be much interested in it anyway.
-The Compass, then, is best judged as a less flawed, smaller, cheaper, and less interesting Jeep Wrangler.
+But sensible types won’t be interested in the Compass.
+It should, then, be seen as a less flawed, smaller, cheaper and less interesting alternative to the Jeep Wrangler.